 - Multishot: Anna's most damaging bow ability is a rain of arrows.

 - Nature Hero: One of her random animations has her pick up and hug a bush-type creature.

-- Token Good Teammate: Well, she's the least Heroic Neutral, anyway.
+- Well, she's the least Heroic Neutral, anyway.
 Every time Matt or Lance steal something and Natz does nothing to stop them, Anna tries to chew them out.